-Anytime during the mediation process you always have the option of consulting your own attorney who can advise you of you of your legal rights so that you can feel confident that the terms of the mediated agreement are reasonable.
+Anytime during the mediation process, you always have the option of consulting your own attorney who can advise you of your legal rights so that you can feel confident that the terms of the mediated agreement are reasonable.

 For additional information check out: Do I Need A Lawyer to Get Divorced?